httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify the type of the field value; either List ({{list}}), Dictionary ({{dictionary}}), or Item ({{item}}).

-* Define the semantics of those structures.
+* Define the semantics of the field value.

-* Specify any additional constraints upon the structures used, as well as the consequences when those constraints are violated.
+* Specify any additional constraints upon the field value, as well as the consequences when those constraints are violated.

 Typically, this means that a field definition will specify the top-level type -- List, Dictionary or Item -- and then define its allowable types, and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q".
-Likewise, Inner Lists are only valid when a field definition explicitly allows them.
+Likewise, Inner Lists ({{inner-list}}) are only valid when a field definition explicitly allows them.

 When parsing fails, the entire field is ignored (see {{text-parse}}); in most situations, violating field-specific constraints should have the same effect.
 Thus, if a header is defined as an Item and required to be an Integer, but a String is received, the field will by default be ignored.
 If the field requires different error handling, this should be explicitly specified.